 Pick a Concentration

-WMU-Cooley offers students the option of focusing their legal education in a specific area of study by focusing on that area, along with including an upper level skills course.
+Cooley offers students the option of focusing their legal education in a specific area of study, along with including an upper level skills course.
 Concentrations are offered in the following areas:

 Administrative procedures, governmental law.
 Students choosing this concentration will receive advanced training in administrative law, as well as in the substantive matters that are typically addressed by government agencies, such as environmental protection and labor relations.
-For a practical learning experience, WMU-Cooley students may enroll in the Public Sector Law Clinic in Grand Rapids, or in one of the many externship placements in governmental agencies, courts and legislative offices around the country.
+For a practical learning experience, Cooley students may enroll in the many externship placements in governmental agencies, courts and legislative offices around the country.

 Negotiate, structure, and implement transactions.
 This concentration focuses on transactional law, creating practice-ready graduates who can negotiate, structure and implement transactions.
 Business planners can be expected to be involved in a wide range of business, real estate, labor, sports and entertainment matters.
-This concentration dovetails neatly with the LL.M joint degree program in Corporate Law and Finance.
-Clinical experiences abound, with externship opportunities in the United States and abroad in corporate counsel offices, law firms with a focus on business transactions, and governmental agencies.
+This concentration allows many externship opportunities in the United States and abroad in corporate counsel offices, law firms with a focus on business transactions, and governmental agencies.

 Canadian Law Practice